sfeister/coa-gpu/gpulab.md

 5. From the Jupyter Hub Perlmutter landing page, under **"Shared GPU Node"**, press **"Start"**.
 6. After a short wait, you will arrive at a page that includes a "Launcher" tab.
 Keep this tab open for later.

+If you can't get a Shared GPU Job started due to a timeout, try again.
+If still no luck, you can just use a login node.
+This won't give you a dedicated A100, but you still will have the capability to run your code on the GPU.

 ### Launch "Terminal"
 7. From the "Launcher", scroll down all the way to the "Other" section, and select "Terminal".
 This will open a Linux terminal window, logged into Perlmutter.